 Usage Rules: Interconnect Model Sets contain Interconnect Models used to describe pin, die pad or buffer terminal connections to IBIS-ISS subcircuits or Touchstone files.

-A [Component] may have zero, one, or more than one [Interconnect Model Set] keywords (identified by a name) associated with it.
-All Interconnect Model Sets exist for the component shall be listed in this section.
+A [Component] may have zero or more [Interconnect Model Set] keywords (identified by a name) associated with it.
+All Interconnect Model Sets that exist for the component shall be listed in this section.
 An Interconnect Model Set Selector is required even if there is only one Interconnect Model Set.
 If there are no Interconnect Model Sets, the [Interconnect Model Set Selector] keyword is illegal.
 The [Interconnect Model Set Selector] is hierarchically within the scope of the [Component] keyword.

 The section under the [Interconnect Model Set Selector] keyword shall have two entries per line, with each line identifying one Interconnect Model Set associated with the component.
 The entries shall be separated by at least one white space.
 The first entry lists the Interconnect Model Set name (up to 40 characters long).
 The second entry is the file reference of the file containing the Interconnect Model Set and shall have the extension “ims”.
 This file reference shall conform to the rules given in Section 3, ‘GENERAL SYNTAX RULES AND GUIDELINES’.
 If the Interconnect Model Set is in the same IBIS file as [Component], then the second entry shall be “NA”.

-The files containing the Interconnect Model Sets with the ibs extension shall be located in the same directory as the .ibs file or in a specified directory under the .ibs file as determined by the directory path according to the file name rules given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES’ (i.e., a file reference containing a relative path to a directory below that of the referencing .ibs file is permitted).
+The files containing the Interconnect Model Sets with the ims extension shall be located in the same directory as the .ibs file or in a specified directory under the .ibs file as determined by the directory path according to the file name rules given in Section 3, ’GENERAL SYNTAX RULES AND GUIDELINES’ (i.e., a file reference containing a relative path to a directory below that of the referencing .ibs file is permitted).
 An [Interconnect Model Set] with matching name shall be found in the stated location for each Interconnect Model Set named in the [Interconnect Model Set Selector].

 Each Interconnect Model Set name may only appear once under the [Interconnect Model Set Selector] keyword for a given component.